gdsbook/book/notebooks/10_clustering_and_regionalization.md

 So, which one is a "better" regionalization?
 Well, regionalizations are often compared based on measures of *geographical coherence*, as well as measures of *cluster coherence*.
 The former involves measures of cluster *shape*:
 - are clusters evenly-sized, or are they very differently sized?
 - are clusters very strangely-shaped, or are they compact? while the latter generally focuses on whether cluster observations are more similar to their current clusters than to other clusters.
-This *goodness of fit* is usually **better** for unconstrained clustering algorithms than for the corresponding regionalizations.
+This *goodness of fit* is usually better for unconstrained clustering algorithms than for the corresponding regionalizations.
 We'll show this below.

 ### Geographical coherence

 First, though, one very simple measure of geographical coherence involves the "compactness" of a given shape.
-The most common of these measures is the isoperimetric quotient.
+The most common of these measures is the isoperimetric quotient {cite}`Horn1993`.
 This compares the area of the region to the area of a circle with the same perimeter as the region.
 To obtain the statistic, we can recognize that the circumference of the circle $c$ is the same as the perimeter of the region $i$, so $P_i = 2\pi r_c$.
 Then, the area of the isoperimetric circle is $A_c = \pi r_c^2 = \pi \left(\frac{P_i}{2 \pi}\right)^2$.
 Simplifying, we get:

 $$ IPQ_i = \frac{A_i}{A_c} = \frac{4 \pi A_i}{P_i^2}$$